Home

 Generally speaking, the more work our body has to put into converting a retinoid into retinoic acid, the weaker that treatment will be.

-For this reason, skin treatments that contain retinoic acid — as opposed to another retinoid that our body will have to put effort into converting — are quite strong, and available only by prescription here in Australia.
+For this reason, skin treatments that contain retinoic acid — as opposed to another retinoid that our body will have to put effort into converting — are quite strong.

 So that’s where retinol comes in.